Flame robin: Courtship and breeding

 Incubation has been recorded as averaging around 17 days.
 Like all passerines, the chicks are altricial; they are born blind and naked, and start to develop down on their heads on day two.
 Their eyes open around day six, and they begin developing their primary flight feathers around day nine or ten.
 For the first three days after hatching, the mother feeds the nestlings alone, with food brought to her by the father.
-The father feeds them directly from the fourth day onwards, with the mother brooding them afterwards until day seven.
+The father feeds them directly from the fourth day onwards, with the mother brooding them afterward until day seven.
 Flies, butterflies, moths, caterpillars, and beetles predominate in the food fed to the young birds.
 Flame robins fed a higher proportion of flying insects to their young at Nimmitabel than did scarlet robins, which may have been due to their later start to breeding.
 Both parents participate in removing faecal sacs from the nest.
 Parents have been observed feeding young up to five weeks after leaving the nest.

 The fan-tailed cuckoo (Cacomantis flabelliformis) and pallid cuckoo (C. pallidus) have been recorded as brood parasites of the flame robin; female cuckoos lay their eggs in robin nests, which are then raised by the robins as their own.
 One fan-tailed cuckoo was recorded ejecting baby robins before being raised by its foster parents.
 Other nest predators recorded include the grey shrikethrush (Colluricincla harmonica), pied currawong (Strepera graculina), and eastern brown snake (Pseudonaja textilis).